hemantksingh/messup-learn/practice/Testing Strategy.md

 ### What is a unit test?

-According to the definition by Kent Beck a unit test is a test that:

-* runs in **isolation** from other tests, nothing more nothing less.
-* has **no side effects** that can have an impact on other tests, thats why shared resources like file systems and databases are not touched.
+Kent Beck's point about unit tests is isolation: a unit test runs in **isolation** from other tests, nothing more nothing less.
+The stricter rules come from Michael Feathers (2005): a test is not a unit test if it talks to the database, communicates across the network, touches the file system, or needs special environment set up to run.
+Those rules are about **side effects** that can leak between tests.

-This means a unit test essentially has **no I/O**, where a unit does not mean a class or a function
+My own working definition follows from that: a unit test essentially has **no I/O**, where a unit does not mean a class or a function.

 Mocks/Stubs/Fakes allows tests to run in isolation.
 Adding abstractions, solely to achieve isolation can also end up creating multiple layers of indirection.
 So it is important to think about when to use mocks and what to mock?